 Cochrane’s mission is to promote evidence-informed health decision-making by producing high-quality, relevant, and accessible systematic reviews.
-We are increasingly being made aware of the publication of untrustworthy and potentially fraudulent trials in a number of journals within our specialty.
+We are increasingly being made aware of the publication of untrustworthy and potentially fraudulent trials in a number of journals within our specialty (for exampe, see Li 2021).
 Including such trials in our Cochrane Reviews has serious implications – not only for the reputation of Cochrane, our group, and our review authors, but also for the impact on pregnant women and their babies as a result of healthcare decisions informed by our Cochrane Review evidence.

 We acknowledge the guidance available to date in the Cochrane Handbook1 and the Committee on Publication Ethics (COPE) guidelines regarding a journal’s responsibilities for retracting fraudulent reports2.
 Cochrane have also recently introduced a new policy for managing potentially problematic studies in systematic reviews – and implementation guidance.